 A company obtains a first position Merchant Cash Advance, then a 2nd Merchant Cash Advance after the 1st one.
 The second (2nd) Cash advance is stacked on top of the first (1st) merchant cash advance.
 Then they get a third (3rd) Merchant Cash Advance.
 The third (3rd) Merchant Cash Advance is stacked on top of the first (1st) and second (2nd) Merchant Cash advance.

 Below is an example of how consolidating stacked merchant cash advances works.
 The required multiple daily payments that are now being debited from your business checking account take away from critical marketing, inventory, and even being able to meet payroll.
-How can your business solve cash flow problems from stacking merchant cash advances?
+As a result, how can your business solve cash flow problems from stacking merchant cash advances?

 Acme, Inc. has 2 merchant cash advances.